SMacMurray/SE-I-Group-Project/SE-I-Group-Project-j-branch-V2.27/README-V2.27.md

 Altered ClerkAddRoom implementation to make it look like an actual CSV since my implementation didn't do it aswell.
 # SE-I-Group-Project V 2.27
 Added Errors for SearchRoom
+Allowed for a room with more than one bed to be created